mesos/mesos-go/README.md

 ### Running the Go Scheduler/Executor Examples
 ```
-$ cd <go-workspace>/github.com/mesos/mesos-go
+$ cd <go-workspace>/src/github.com/mesos/mesos-go
 $ cd examples
 $ ./test-framework --master=127.0.0.1:5050 --executor="<go-workspace>/src/github.com/mesos/mesos-go/examples/test-executor" --logtostderr=true
 ```
-Note: that you must provide the fully-qualified path to the `test-executor` binary.
+Note: you must provide the fully-qualified path to the `test-executor` binary.
 If all goes well, you should see output about task completion.
 You can also point your browser to the Mesos GUI http://127.0.0.1:5050/ to validate the framework activities.

 ### Running the Go Scheduler with Other Executors
-You can also use the Go `test-scheduler` with executors written in other languages.  such as those written in `Python` or `Java` executors for further testing (note this requires a build of the mesos source code with `make check`):
+You can also use the Go `test-framework` with executors written in other languages such as  `Python` or `Java`  for further validation (note: to use these executors requires a build of the mesos source code with `make check`):
 ```
 $ ./test-framework --master=127.0.0.1:5050 --executor="<mesos-build>/src/examples/python/test-executor" --logtostderr=true
 ```